Conditions and diseases

 Treatment

 Eczema ointments can be prescribed as a treatment, but tackling the cause is essential: to compensate for bad 'cement', grease must be applied.
-You do this by smearing a lot of nourishing creams.
+You do this by applying lots of nourishing creams.

 What is it?

-With seborrheic eczema or cradle cap you have redness and yellow-white flakes in the hair, but also around and in the ears, at the hairline, in the folds next to the nose and/or between the eyebrows.
+With seborrheic eczema or oily eczema, you have redness and yellow-white flakes.
+These occur in the hair, but also around and in the ears, at the hairline, in the folds next to the nose and/or between the eyebrows.
 This often occurs again and sometimes especially in case of stress.
-Because of the flakes it feels dry and many people start applying greasy creams on it, yet we call it greasy eczema.
+The flakes make the impacted sites feel dry.

 Seborrhagic eczema or greasy eczema affects a quarter of men, but it is also seen in many women.